RougeVader/Agent_P_v1.0/README.md

     *(Ensure the Ollama application is running before executing this command.)*

 4.  **Run the Application:**

+    You have two ways to run the application:

+    **Option 1: Manual Start**

     This command will launch the Tauri application in development mode.
     ```bash
     npm run tauri dev
     ```

+    **Option 2: Using the Batch File**

+    After completing all the download and setup steps, you can simply run the `start_agent.bat` file.
+This will start the application for you.

 ---